 I don’t vote.
 I can’t vote actually.
 Neither in my adopted home country of Canada, nor in the United States of America, though my family is from the latter, and it is technically possible for me to register to vote via absentee ballot in the state of Wisconsin.
 There is also of course the whole argument to be made about the futility of voting.
 Ernesto ‘Che’ Guevara, Malcolm X and Emma Goldman all taught us that significant change will likely never come from the ballot box.
 I think that is true.
-As my partner, decolonial indigenous feminist philosopher extraordinaire, is fond of saying: you can’t fix liberalism with more liberalism.
+As a friend and colleague—a decolonial indigenous feminist philosopher extraordinaire—is fond of saying: you can’t fix liberalism with more liberalism.
 Additionally, there is an argument that, for us as First Nations (status & non-status), Xicano, Kānaka Maoli, Métis, Inuit, Boricua, Genízaro and African people here in Occupied Maehkaenah-Menaehsaeh, voting is ultimately a practice of affirmation and legitimization of the systems of settler colonial, anti-Black and parasitic capitalist oppression.
 There is something to be said on that regard as well I believe.

 So what does this election mean for us?
 As Indigenous Peoples?
 Red Peoples?
 Earth Peoples?
 What does it mean for us as our resistance grows at Standing Rock, against the Back Forty Mine and in every other corner of our occupied homelands?